B1. Number Sense

 Group students into pairs and ask them to represent the numbers 0.7 and 1.3 in two different ways without using the same materials.
 Explain that they can represent them using concrete materials or drawings.

-Provide students with the necessary materials (for example, rulers, plastic coins, graph paper, construction paper, interlocking cubes, base ten materials).
+Provide students with the necessary materials (for example, rulers, plastic coins, graph paper, construction paper, interlocking cubes, base ten blocks).
 Allow sufficient time for them to complete the task.
 Circulate around the classroom and observe the strategies used by students.
-Intervene as needed to help some teams along, without explicitly showing them how to do it.
+Provide support as needed, without explicitly showing students how to do it.
 Specify that they must be able to explain their representation.
-Here are some examples of representations that students could propose.
+Examples of representations that students could propose include the following:

 Representations of 0.7